 Quality is a rigid universal;

-Axiom: If an entity is a quality at any time that it exists, then it is a quality at every time that it exists.
-[105-001]
+a(quality)[Axiom: If an entity is a quality at any time that it exists, then it is a quality at every time that it exists.
+[105-001] ]

-Definition: a quality_of b at t = Def. a is a quality & b is an independent continuant & a s-depends_on b at t.
-[056-001]
+a(quality_of)[Definition: a quality_of b at t = Def. a is a quality & b is an independent continuant & a s-depends_on b at t.
+[056-001]]

 Qualities of spatial regions are restricted to qualities of size and shape.
 Is this true for qualities of sites also?